Characterizing active learning environments in physics using network analysis and COPUS observations

 The tutorial section presented here was taken from the same lecture section as presented in the networks.
 However, the observed lecture was \emph{not} the same as presented in the network plots, but had the same instructor, so we assumed high levels of similarity between the two sections for COPUS.

 The observed lecture took place in a traditional, auditorium stadium-seating lecture hall with a large projector and chalk boards.
 The lecture began with a group activity about vectors, then used a response collection system to give students a short quiz.
 Students used phones or computers to answer the questions, and were allowed to work together as long as they gave their own answer.
 After the quiz, an interactive lecture was given using PowerPoint slides.
-The COPUS codes for the lecture section can be seen in figures \ref{fig:SCTutorialLecture} and \ref{fig:ICTutorialLecture}.
+The COPUS codes for the lecture section can be seen in the second row of figure \ref{fig:mergedcopus1}.